Life of Fred Math - Elementary

 Life of Fred Math - Elementary Series

 The Life of Fred series has books for the elementary grades through high school (or even college).
-Reviews of Fractions (for fifth grade or above) through Statistics are in a separate review.
+Reviews of Fractions (for fifth grade or above) through Trigonometry are in a separate review.
 I repeat some of my general observations about the series in both reviews.

 Two features immediately make this appealing to many families: low cost and courses designed for independent study.
 But there's much more to the Life of Fred books!